Pylons/pyramid/docs/narr/views.rst

        alsoProvides(hello, IHello)
        return hello

-Regardless of how you associate an interface with an instance or class, the resulting ZCML to associate that interface with a view is the same.
+Regardless of how you associate an interface with a model instance or a model class, the resulting ZCML to associate that interface with a view is the same.
 Assuming the above code that defines an ``IHello`` interface lives in the root of your application, and its module is named "models.py", the below interface declaration will associate the ``.views.hello_world`` view with models that implement (aka provide)